Södermanland Runic Inscription 194: Description

-Carved into a granite boulder that is 1.4 meters in height, this unsigned inscription has been attributed to the runemaster Balle, who was active during the last half of the eleventh century.
+Carved into a granite boulder that is 1.4 m in height, this unsigned inscription has been attributed to the runemaster Balle, who was active during the last half of the eleventh century.
 The text of the inscription lies within a serpent band, a motif common on many memorial runestones.
 At the bottom of the inscription, there is a binding around the head and tail of the serpent as if to keep the serpent bound to the surface of the stone.
 The runestone is classified as being carved in runestone style Fp.
 This is the classification for inscriptions with runic bands that end with the serpent or animal heads depicted as seen from above.

 The runic text states that the stone was raised by two sons named Ingimundr and Þjalfi in memory of their father Þorketill.
-The Old Norse name Ingimundr means "Tutelage of Youth." Þjalfi means "Digger" or "Delver," and Þjálfi was the name of a servant or follower of the Norse god Thor that is listed in the Prose Edda.
-The name Þorketil signifies a "Vessel or Kettle of Thor," possibly a type of sacrificial cauldron.
+The Old Norse name Ingimundr means "Tutelage of Youth." Þjalfi means "Digger" or "Delver", and Þjálfi was the name of a servant or follower of the Norse god Thor that is listed in the Prose Edda.
+The name Þorketil signifies a "Vessel or Kettle of Thor", possibly a type of sacrificial cauldron.
 The Poetic Edda poem Hymiskviða has a story in which Thor fetches a large cauldron to brew ale.